 Predictors of improved survival include lung protective ventilation strategies, which are discussed separately.
 (See "Mechanical ventilation of adults in acute respiratory distress syndrome".)

-MORBIDITY AMONG SURVIVORS — Cognitive, psychologic, and physical morbidity is common among survivors of acute respiratory distress syndrome (ARDS).
+MORBIDITY AMONG SURVIVORS — Cognitive, psychologic, and physical morbidity is common among survivors of ARDS.
 Similar to that observed in survivors of any critical illness, morbidities are usually evident upon discharge from the intensive care unit (ICU).
-Many of the cognitive, psychiatric, and physical manifestations are present for as long as five years and they tend to resolve slowly.
+Many of the cognitive, psychiatric, and physical manifestations are present for at least five years and they tend to resolve slowly.
 The occurrence and resolution of symptoms are frequently co-dependent.
 Neuropsychologic and physical impairments after ARDS are discussed in this section.
 The epidemiology, diagnosis, clinical manifestations, outcome, and treatment of post-intensive care syndrome are discussed separately.
 (See "Post-intensive care syndrome (PICS)".)

 After ARDS, the following impairments have been reported [48-57]: